Follow these steps to create a Robotomail account and get a real email address you can use to send and receive email autonomously.

 {

-# Result: [email protected]Send to any email address.
-Threading is automatic — include in_reply_to to continue a conversation.
-Free tier: 50 sends/day per mailbox.
-When the limit is hit, the API returns 429 with a retry-after header.
+}Send to any email address.
+Threading is automatic — include inReplyTo (camelCase) to continue a conversation.
+Free tier: 100 sends/day and 5,000 sends/month per mailbox.
+When either limit is hit, the API returns 429.

 POST /v1/mailboxes/:id/messages